sebaguro/AstroOD/README.md

 part of publications, and other Open Development metrics etc as an alternative funding source based on the "Decentralized Finance
 Movement" liquidity.

-Contributing: Contributors are encouraged to help better the paper, or help with astropy affiliated discussion and development of metrics.
+Contributing: Of course contributors are necessary and are encouraged to help strength the paper, or help with astropy affiliated discussion, development of metrics, etc

 ##############################################
+Internal notes (may be still required)

 Table of Contents: Optionally, include a table of contents in order to allow other people to quickly navigate especially long or detailed READMEs.